 3 Project Name Homeowner Settlement Assistance Target Area Philadelphia Goals Supported AFH: Expand Affordable Homeowner Housing (17) Needs Addressed AFH Factor: Lack of Affordable Housing Options Funding Housing Trust Fund: \$60,000 Local Funds: \$100,000 Description UAC will work with PHFA to design and launch the Employer Assisted Housing Program in FY 2018 and the number of participants will be determined.
 City supported housing counseling agencies will provide up to \$500 in settlement for income-eligible homebuyers upon successful completion of prepurchase housing counseling Estimate the number and type of families that will benefit from the proposed activities 200 HH up to 80% AMI served by City's Settlement Assistance Number of HH served by UAC Employer Assisted Housing Program TBD.
 Target Date 6/30/2018 Location Description Citywide Planned Activities UAC will work with PHFA to design and launch the Employer Assisted Housing Program in FY 2018 and the number of participants will be determined.
 City supported housing counseling agencies will provide up to \$500 in settlement for income-eligible homebuyers upon successful completion of prepurchase housing counseling 4 Project Name Housing Counseling and Foreclosure Prevention Target Area Philadelphia Goals Supported AFH: Preserve Affordable Homeowner Housing (15-17, 33) Needs Addressed AFH Factor: Lack of Access to Housing and Services Funding CDBG: \$4,766,000 Description The City will fund housing counseling agencies that will carry out tenant counseling, pre-purchase counseling, mortgage default and delinquency counseling, foreclosure prevention counseling, vacancy prevention, and other specialized housing counseling and services.
 This public service activity was a new service or quantifiable increase in the level of an existing service prior to its initial year of CDBG funding in accordance with 24 CFR 570.201(e).
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities 11,250 very low-, low- to moderate-income households.
-1 Location Description Citywide
+Description Target Date tenant counseling, pre-purchase counseling, mortgage default and delinquency counseling, foreclosure prevention counseling, vacancy prevention, and other specialized housing counseling and services.
+This public service activity was a new service or quantifiable increase in the level of an existing service prior to its initial year of CDBG tenant counseling, pre-purchase counseling, mortgage default and delinquency counseling, foreclosure prevention counseling, vacancy prevention, and other specialized housing counseling and services.
+This public service activity was a new service or quantifiable increase in the level of an existing service prior to its initial year of CDBG funding in accordance with 24 CFR 570.201(e).
+Target Date Estimate the number and type of families that will benefit from the tenant counseling, pre-purchase counseling, mortgage default and delinquency counseling, foreclosure prevention counseling, vacancy prevention, and other specialized housing counseling and services.
+This public service activity was a new service or quantifiable increase in the level of an existing service prior to its initial year of CDBG funding in accordance with 24 CFR 570.201(e).
+6/30/2018